1. Football CV Example, Template & Writing Guide [2025]

 You could include a section with your current season statistics (things like number of passes, pass accuracy, tackles won/lost, etc.).
 Applying to play overseas?
 Include a section on any relevant visas you hold or your citizenship status in the given country as well as any languages you speak.

 You could even include a CV section that links to a brief highlights reel or clip of you playing.
 Sections covering awards, trophies, additional qualifications and certificates, even hobbies, are all potentially good ideas.
-Think what you could add to make yourself a more attractive choice to coaches and scouts.
+Think which additional extracurricular activities you could add to make yourself a more attractive choice to coaches and scouts.

 Football CV example: additional sections